**This Chapter has been revised**

 SUMMARY: After a life of war and adventure, all she wanted to do was live a fairly quiet life running her little café and avoid inquiries on future children from Mrs. Weasley.
 She didn't expect Tony Stark to wander his way into her life and decide to never leave.
 FEM!Harry/Tony Stark

 He woke with a startled, garbled scream of terror, jerking upright and tumbling off the bed in a tangled heap on the floor of his bedroom.
 Trembling uncontrollably, he slowly pulled himself to his hands and knees.
 He remained in that position with his head hanging limply as he fought the urge to retch everywhere.
-He tried to regain his awareness and remind himself that he was not in that thrice cursed cave, he was not being tortured, and he did not just die.
+He tried to regain his awareness and remind himself that he was not in that thrice cursed cave, he was not being tortured, he was not carrying a nuke through an inter-dimensional portal, and he did not just die.

 When he felt safe enough to try and stand up without puking, he slowly clawed his way to his feet, using the bed as a brace.
 He eyed the red numbers of the clock and saw that it was 9:23 in the evening and he fought the sudden urge to break down and cry.

 The past few days had been complete hell for him.

 They'd all thought that after the Chitauri, mindless bug monsters would be a piece of cake.
 And, while they were quite stupid, they operated in a hive mentality, attacking enforce with groups of a dozen or more at a time.
 They also had a Queen that somehow managed to birth out dozens more of those damned things every hour.
 As the only one that could truly fly, he'd been relegated to containment to keep them within the designated area while the others picked them off and searched for the elusive Queen.